 If your Belgian Malinois comes from a highly respected breeder with excellent lineage and can be shown or bred, expect to pay top price.
 These pups will cost anywhere from $3,400 to $9,000.

-Personal Protection Training
+Belgian Malinois Protection Training

 If you want your Belgian Malinois trained before he lives with you, this will add to your total cost.
-Well-trained protection dogs by a certified trainer will cost more than standard obedience classes as these dogs are taught to assess potentially dangerous situations, apprehend intruders, and much more.
+Well-trained Belgian Malinois protection dogs by a certified trainer will cost more than standard obedience classes as these dogs are taught to assess potentially dangerous situations, apprehend intruders, and much more.

 For a Belgian Malinois personal protection dog with military or police training, you can expect to pay anywhere from $25,000 to $65,000.
 These valuable and intelligent dogs are certainly not cheap!